New Confluent Cloud and Ecosystem Expansion to Google Cloud Platform

 Confluent Cloud on GCP: Expanding the Kafka Ecosystem

-- Bob signs up for Confluent Cloud Professional and creates a cluster on the Google Cloud Platform.
+- Bob signs up for Confluent Cloud and creates a cluster on the Google Cloud Platform.
 He then uses a source connector to connect his data source to the cloud and writes up a client based on the language of his choice to push data into this cluster.
 Once this data is in the Kafka cluster, Bob can leverage Kafka’s storage capabilities to retain data, process data (using Kafka-native frameworks like Kafka Streams or KSQL or GCP-native tools like Dataflow or Dataproc), or stream data to TensorFlow, until he completes his time series models.
-With Cloud Professional, Bob is now able to focus on the time series that will make a difference to his end user!
+With Confluent Cloud, Bob is now able to focus on the time series that will make a difference to his end user!

-- While Mary’s scenario is slightly more complex, Confluent Cloud Professional helps her start writing her application with ease.
+- While Mary’s scenario is slightly more complex, Confluent Cloud helps her start writing her application with ease.
 Once Mary creates herself a cluster on GCP and her other cloud provider, she will use a Kafka Connect connector to load data from her existing data warehouse to Confluent Cloud.
 After that, the Confluent Replicator will keep the GCP cluster in sync with all the real-time and historic data while even keeping consumer offsets straight between the two clusters and also maintain the right offsets for her.
 All of this data can be streamed into Google Cloud Storage, which makes it available to her BigQuery applications.

 How can I get started with Confluent Cloud?

-Click here to experience the ease of building your applications on Confluent Cloud Professional.
+Click here to experience the ease of building your applications on Confluent Cloud.
 And as with the first launch of any product, we look forward to your feedback on the user experience, the product and features that’ll help you build applications on Confluent Cloud more effectively.
 Join us in our Slack Community in the #confluent-cloud channel.